Funding Shortfall Puts Millions at Risk as WFP Faces Aid Cuts in Northern Nigeria

 Michael Olugbode in Abuja

-Millions of vulnerable Nigerians, particularly in the conflict-affected northern region, could face worsening hunger in the coming weeks as the United Nations World Food Programme (WFP) has warned of an imminent reduction in food assistance due to a critical funding gap.
+Millions of vulnerable Nigerians, particularly in the conflict-affected northern region, could face worsening hunger in the coming weeks as the United Nations World Food Programme (WFP) warns of an imminent reduction in food assistance due to a critical funding gap.

-For the first time since it began large-scale operations in the country over a decade ago, WFP said it may be forced to scale down its reach to only about 72,000 beneficiaries.
+For the first time since it began large-scale operations in the country over a decade ago, WFP says it may be forced to scale down its reach to only about 72,000 beneficiaries.

 Nigeria’s food security situation has steadily deteriorated over the years due to a combination of armed conflict, climate shocks, economic pressures, and displacement.